TitanDvd/generic_table/README.md

 	new  Column('SubDepartment', 'subDepartment.name'),
 );
 ```
-**`MappedRoute`** takes as first argument a defined ***(existing)*** route name.
-The second argument would be the parameters expected by that route and here an observation.
-See how the route parameters is configured...
+**`MappedRoute`** takes its as first argument a defined ***(existing)*** route name.
+The second argument would be the parameters expected by that route and here's a note.
+See how the route parameters are set...
 `['product_id' => ':id']` .
-In order to be possible for the engine determine what value passes to the route, you need to use a **`:binder`**.
-This tells the system which `database column value` use in the row to make the route work as expected.
+In order for the engine to be able to determine what value to pass to the route, you need to use a **`:binder`**.
+This tells the system what `database column value` to use in the row for the route work as expected.
 The third argument is the link label.
-If you leave the label empty, system will use the value of that cell to render the link label.
-Tha last argument is `HrefTarget $target` an `enum` to help you set the `target` attribute of `<a>` tag.
+If you leave the label empty, the system will use the value of that cell to represent the link label.
+The last argument is `HrefTarget $target` an `enum` to help you set the `target` attribute of the `<a>` tag.

 If you need to hide a column for some reason, here is how: Use `ColumnSettingsFlag`.
-In the following example you will find some other usefull flags for column configuration.
+In the example below you will find some other useful flags for column settings.
 ```php
 $this->columns = ColumnCollection::make(
 	new  Column('Id')->withSettings(